roboes/tools/technology/server/server-setup.md

 ##### Grafana

-Email alerts for any `root` login attempt (successful or failed) on the server via SSH, Virtualmin web panel, or server VNC console.
+Email alerts for any `root` or `$admin_user` login attempt (successful or failed) on the server via SSH, Virtualmin web panel, or server VNC console.
 Logs are stored externally in Grafana Cloud's free tier, ensuring they remain accessible even if the server is compromised and local logs are deleted.

 `Grafana` → `Alerts & IRM` → `Alerting` → `Manage contact points` → `Create contact point`: